frederic-perez/AmE-dictionary/data/dictionary.md

 __hot-wired__
 __hotbed__ _n_ :four: A situation that is ideal for rapid development (especially of something bad). _It was a hotbed of vice._ :es: semillero
 __hotdog__ _v_ To perform in a conspicuous or often ostentatious manner; esp. to perform fancy stunts and maneuvers (as while surfing or skiing).
+__hothead__ _idiom_ A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
 __hottie__ _n_ _slang_ A beautiful, attractive woman.
 __hound__ _v_ :three::hammer: (hounding) _She was hounded by the media and online trolls until she could take no more._
 __hounds__ _n_